AOP Frequently Asked Questions

 What are the minimal academic standards for AOP admission?

-Freshmen: A high school GPA between 78 and 89 for EOP OR 78 and higher for TOP; a combined score of 800-1100 on the Critical Reading and Math sections of the SAT (CR must be at least 400), or a score of 17 on the ACT; a score of 2,750 or higher on GED examination.
-GED recipients are required to provide composite SAT or ACT scores and high school transcripts through their date of separation from high school.
-All applicants must be high school graduates or GED recipients.
+Freshmen: A high school GPA between 80 and 91; a combined score of 880-1100 on the Critical Reading and Math sections of the SAT (CR must be at least 440), or a score of 17 on the ACT.
+TASC recipients will be required to have a score of at least 2750.
+Those meeting high school graduation requirements through the TASC exam are required to provide composite SAT or ACT scores and high school transcripts through their date of separation from high school.
+All applicants must be high school graduates or TASC/GED recipients.

-Transfer: Ordinarily, a transfer applicant is expected to have completed two full-time semesters at another college and have earned a cumulative grade point average of 2.5 or above to be a serious candidate for admission.
+Transfer: A transfer applicant is expected to have completed two full-time semesters at another college and have earned a cumulative grade point average of 2.5 or above to be a serious candidate for admission.

 Educational Opportunity Program (EOP)